 Our activities have expanded rapidly over the past few years and so has the need for funding and support.
 If you would like to help us with funds or by volunteering, we welcome you to join us!
 Our commitment to transparency and accountability ensures that the end-use of funds is clearly identifiable in all activities and at all times.
-Attention to productivity, with help from our local employees and 50,000+ volunteers has helped us to keep costs low.
-We limit our overhead costs to 8-10% in India.
+Attention to productivity, with help from our

------ Hand in Hand India Bank Details
+Hand in Hand India Bank Details